Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Conclusion

-We present Sequential-\EDFL{}, applying anytime-valid sequential testing to language generation stopping.
-Our method achieves 22-28\% token reduction vs. sequential baselines while providing formal $\delta$-level error control through self-normalized empirical-Bernstein e-processes with adaptive segment budgeting.
-Critically, our certificates guarantee information sufficiency relative to skeleton baselines, not factual correctness—13.2-22.7\% of high-lift sequences produce incorrect answers.
-This limitation necessitates viewing Sequential-\EDFL{} as one component in broader reliability ecosystems with complementary verification.
-EDFL+gate is a first-stage filter that reduces verification load by 83\%; it is not a replacement for domain-critical verification.
-Future work includes adaptive skeleton learning, tighter self-normalization bounds, and extensions to multi-turn dialogue and multimodal generation.
+Critically, our certificates guarantee information sufficiency relative to skeleton baselines, \emph{not factual correctness} \cite{akter2025inducing}.
+The correctness-sufficiency gap varies by domain complexity (13.2\% for ProofWriter, 22.7\% for LegalBench), necessitating deployment as a first-stage filter with complementary verification.
+The recommended EDFL+Gate variant reduces this gap by 41\% (to 10.9\%) and lowers verifier-call rates from 100\% to $\sim$17\%, but remains insufficient for safety-critical applications without domain-specific verification.
+Economic analysis appears in Appendix~\ref{app:economic-analysis}.
+Future work should prioritize adaptive skeleton learning, tighter self-normalization bounds, and extensions to multi-turn dialogue and multimodal generation.
+Deployment guidance appears in Appendix~\ref{app:deployment}.